The Bankrate promise

 5. Upgrade options

-Historically, you couldn’t get your deposit back on a secured credit card unless you close your account.
+Historically, you couldn’t get your deposit back on a secured credit card unless you closed your account.
 But there are a few card issuers willing to upgrade your account to an unsecured card after a while.

 6. Eligibility requirements